Daddy Yankee gives Argentina more gasoline

 And that is the root of the problem.
 The Argentine central bank has to keep the peso within a band.
 That means it cannot freely buy and sell dollars.
 If it sells dollars, it will drive up the value of the peso … but then the central bank will use up its supply of dollars, which it needs to make debt service payments.
 If it buys dollars, it will build up its reserves, but the central bank pays for those dollars by printing up pesos and exchanging them in the market.
 It it does that, then the value of the pesos will fall against the dollar, and the effect on inflation from running the printing press is left as an exercise for the reader.

 If the Argentine economy were regularly selling more to the rest of the world than it was buying from it, then that would not be a problem.
 Dollars would flow in, and a lot of those dollars would end up in the coffers of the central bank.
-The analogy is with a person: when you sell more to the rest of the world than you buy from it, you’ll use some of that surplus to buy shares or bitcoin or lend to your sister or whatever, but a lot of it will end up in your bank account, which you can then use to pay interest on your debts.
+The analogy is with a person: when you sell more to the rest of the world than you buy from it, you’ll use some of that surplus to invest in shares or bitcoin or lend to your sister or whatever, but a lot of it will end up in your bank account, which you can then use to pay interest on your debts.

 Nope, two things killed the surplus: a $4.2 billion dollar rise in goods imports and a staggering $2.8 billion deterioration in net tourism revenues.
 In other words, as the peso’s real exchange rate went off exploring Mars, Argentines took advantage of cheap relative prices elsewhere to buy stuff from overseas or go vacation in Brazil.
 And that blew open a hole in the current account deficit.
 Which meant that Argentina had to either run down its holdings of foreign assets or borrow from abroad to pay for those cheap imports and bargain vacations.

-And that wouldn’t necessarily be a problem but for the fact that …
+But even that wouldn’t necessarily be a problem but for the fact that …

 No hay plata